 In 1925 Lindner already had 1100 employees.
 Lindner acquired the company Hugo Löbl and sons in Bamberg in 1938.
 Jecha was located in East Germany and in 1946 the company was disassembled by the Soviet Union and became national property.

 Kurt Lindner moved his company to Eggolsheim near Bamberg.
-In the 70s the company specialized in fuse ceramics.
+In the 70s the company specialised in fuse ceramics.
 In 1997 Lindner merged with Gould Shawmut.

 Ferraz takes over the Gould Circuit Protection Group in 1999.
 Lindner becomes part of the company.
 In 2011 the Thomas Hoof Product Company takes over the Lindner brand and continues to produce some moulds.